-My book, Political Advocacy and Its Interested Citizens: Neoliberalism, Postpluralism, and LGBT Organizations, will be published in November 2018 by Penn Press.
+My book, Political Advocacy and Its Interested Citizens: Neoliberalism, Postpluralism, and LGBT Organizations, is now out in hardback with Penn Press.
 This book looks at how and why contemporary political advocacy groups have transformed social movements and their participants.
 I argue that contemporary advocacy groups encourage members to view themselves as stakeholders in a common struggle for political incorporation.
 In doing so, however, these organizations often overshadow more imaginative and transformational approaches that could unsettle and challenge dominant cultural and political norms.

 Other publications include: